Nabanji/Nabanji/README.md

 ### 👨‍💻 About Me
 - I specialize in **web development** and building scalable, dynamic applications.
 - Passionate about turning ideas into **impactful digital experiences**.
-- 🌱 Currently enhancing my knowledge in **modern JavaScript frameworks** and backend tools.
+-  Currently enhancing my knowledge in **modern JavaScript frameworks** and backend tools.
+-  Also learning mobile app development with React Native, Expo CLI

 ---